 - Student outcomes

-The example below shows the success rates for French courses.
+The example below shows the course success rates for French classes.
 In 2015, the success rate was 61% but it jumped to 83% in 2016.
 This data would give a student who wants to study French a good idea of how successful the program is, which may make them more likely to attend your institution.

 Evaluate How Physical Space is Being Used